 It’s Behind You!
 Pantomime is quintessentially British and a traditional part of the festivities in theatres across the land.
-Many of the major 2018 productions are listed below.
 The genre likely developed from sixteenth century Italian Commedia dell’arte and later from French performing troupes touring Britain.
 Adaptations of Commedia characters became familiar in seventeenth century Britain and led to the development of the English harlequinade, featuring Harlequin, Columbine, Clown and Pierrot.

 Pantomime existed in other forms many centuries earlier.
 In Ancient Greece, pantomime involved a group who ‘imitates all’ accompanied by singing and instrumental music.
 Similar shows were seen in Roman times.